xi/survivor/README.md

 time.
 This kind of game felt like a good fit for the particular restrictions that come with the terminal.

-Also, Vampire Survivors takes a full minute to load and the full saturates the CPU on my laptop, even in the menu.
-I wanted to prove to myself that that is note necessary.
+Also, Vampire Survivors takes a full minute to load and then full saturates the CPU on my laptop, even in the menu.
+I wanted to prove to myself that that is not necessary.

 ### Why does the character not stop when I release the movement keys?